ruqqq/nano-node-rpc/README.md

 This is a NodeJS Nano RPC API client written in Typescript with a singular dependency on [axios](https://www.npmjs.com/package/axios).

-Use this package to fetch data from a local Nano Node, a web API, or My Nano Ninja.
+Use this package to fetch data from either a local Nano Node, a Nano Node Proxy server, or [My Nano Ninja](https://mynano.ninja/).

 All RPC calls are defined in the [Nano.org Docs](https://docs.nano.org/commands/rpc-protocol/).